They did not wait long, and that told Sable more clearly than any summons could have that the next move had been decided.

 "This is correction."

-Two guards brought someone forward, and the moment Sable saw Lysa her stomach tightened hard enough to hurt.
+Two guards brought someone forward, and the moment Sable saw Lysa, her stomach drew in so hard it hurt.

 "This servant," the elder continued smoothly, "has displayed instability during reassignment.
 She has resisted corrective instruction."

-"She has also," the elder added, "maintained proximity to ongoing disruption."
+"She has also," the elder added, "maintained proximity to ongoing disturbance."

 "Correction will be administered," the elder concluded.